nestjsx/nestjs-config/README.md

 └── package.json
 ```

-In this example, config files are located near the `/src/config` folder, because they are shared
+In this example, config files are located in the `/src/config` folder, because they are shared
 between app, migrations and cli scripts.

 Also during typescript compilation all files from `src/` folder will be moved to the `dist/` folder.